pcmarts/Collab-Room-Telegram-App/docs/discovery/database-indexing.md

 This document describes the database indexing strategy implemented to improve the performance of discovery cards loading and related queries in The Collab Room application.

+## Performance Results (Updated v1.10.7)

+Our comprehensive indexing strategy and query optimization efforts have successfully reduced the discovery cards query execution time from 96ms to approximately 57ms, representing a ~40% performance improvement.
+This significant optimization was achieved through a combination of database index improvements, SQL-based filtering, and query restructuring.

 ## Overview

 Database indexes have been added to optimize the performance of the frequently used join and filter operations in the discovery card functionality.
 These indexes are particularly important for improving the performance of the optimized query implemented in the `searchCollaborationsPaginated` function.